brunogsa/git/.vim/bundle/vim-snippets/README.md

+My own vim-snippets.
-Go inside Ultsnips dir to change what you want
+Go inside Ultsnips dir to change what you want.